Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ## The `sudo` command

 Some Bash commands can only be run by the root user — a system administrator or superuser.
 If you try one of these commands without sufficient privileges, it fails.
-As an example, you can't use Linux's `vi` editor to edit **/etc/at.deny** with this command:
+As an example, most users can't use Linux's `vi` editor to edit **/etc/at.deny** with this command:

 ```bash
 vi /etc/at.deny